mongodb/docs/source/includes/manpage-options-ssl.rst

       * - ``sendAcceptSSL``

-        - Connections between servers do use SSL.
+        - Connections between servers use SSL.
 For incoming connections, the server accepts both SSL and non-SSL.

       * - ``sslOnly``

-        - The server uses only SSL encrypted connections.
+        - The server uses and accepts only SSL encrypted connections.

 ..
 TODO the param names may change -- SERVER-11375